Dont-Care-Didnt-Ask/unsupervised-learning-of-aging-principles/README.md

 Describe your task and its background.
 Imagine that your potential employer will read this report.
 Try to use simple language for explaining your task and hypothesis but be precise in terms.

 Create a separate bibtex file (`.bib` extension) to store the references.
 Any bibtex reference can be obtained from google scholar by clicking on `cite` button and choosing `bibtex` option.
 Use the following directive to cite something inside the text of your report {cite}`bibtex_citekey`.
 A useful bibtex guide is here [guide](https://www.bibtex.com/g/bibtex-format/).

+1. Train AE-AR model on mouse phenome database.
+Explain what is dFI.
+2. Check different correlations of dFI with known aging biomarkers.

+{cite}`avchaciov2022unsupervised`

 ## Results